amandaleee/portfolio-winter-2016/_portfolio/dreamlab.md

 DreamLab is a forthcoming dream-tracking application from cchange, a digital marketing agency.
 A user logs on every morning and writes down what they dreamed about last night.
 They can also read other users' dreams, and respond to them with text, still images, or gifs.

-This landing page was built as a stopgap until the real application is finished.
+The Dreamlab landing page was built as a stopgap to collect user information and drum up interest until the real application is finished.

 ## Problem